tournepivoine/shinpokered-fr/README.md

 - Fixed some debugging features
 - Press and hold A+SELECT at the title screen to print the current RNG seed at the main menu
 - Fixed a bug where HP bar animation can print the wrong tile for 1 frame
-- Improved fade-to-black and fade-to-white transitions when playing on GBC in 60FPS mode
+- Improved fade-in and fade-out to black/white transitions when playing on GBC in 60FPS mode
 - Fixed junk tiles displaying for 1 frame when the game resets after displaying THE END